 Skip to main content

-My sound work has been heard in Radiophrenia, Centre for Contemporary Art, Glasgow (2019), The London Open, Whitechapel Gallery (2012) and New Contemporaries, Coach Shed, Liverpool and Club Row, London (2006).
+My sound work has been heard in Radiophrenia, Centre for Contemporary Art, Glasgow (2019, 2020 and 2022), The London Open, Whitechapel Gallery (2012) and New Contemporaries (2006).
 I have taken part in group shows and performances at Five Years and studio1.1 and as a member of artist group We Are Publication have taken part in group and collaborative exhibitions, screenings and broadcasts at Camden Arts Centre (2020), The Stanley Picker Gallery, London (2019) and Twenty - One Space, Focal Point Gallery, Southend (2019).